mdsol/kender/README.md

   on the CI server due to branch changes being incompatible with the current CI project configuration.

-* CI runs have directly visible status, e.g. in the GitHub pulls requests.
+* CI runs have directly visible status, e.g. in the GitHub pull requests.
 No more merging bad branches.

 ## Usage